WeblateOrg/weblate/docs/formats.rst

     Following things are known to be broken:

-    * Adding new units to translation, every translation has to contain all strings (even if empty).
+    * Adding new strings to translation, every translation has to contain all strings (even if empty).
     * Handling of special chars like newlines.